 I am not asserting that this model is correct.
 It is a theory.
 I am only enumerating my understanding of it in detail.
 I happen to suspect that the interventions it suggests are somewhat effective, but that more good research is necessary.

 I am not trying to sell you anything.
-There is, however, a Patreon link in the corner if you want more resources like this to exist.
+(There is, however, a donation link in the nav bar if you want more resources like this to exist.)

 If you are concerned about your vision health, speak to an ophthalmologist (the medical doctors who work with eyes).